-Delivering strong educational results for all learners with results meeting and in some areas exceeding national averages, with a particularly consistent record of delivering 'value added' or progress which is in line and in some cases above the national average.

-Collaboration with Redland Green School to provide a wide range of subjects at Post 16 which would not be cost effective for one school alone;

-Continued use of staff appointed on a fixed term basis to undertake specific time limited projects as opposed to the use of external tutors for intervention work.

-Comprehensive continued review of the curriculum to ensure subject and class size viability.
+- Delivering strong educational results for all learners with results meeting and in some areas exceeding national averages, with a particularly consistent record of delivering 'value added' or progress which is in line and in some cases above the national average. - Collaboration with Redland Green School to provide a wide range of subjects at Post 16 which would not be cost effective for one school alone; - Continued use of staff appointed on a fixed term basis to undertake specific time limited projects as opposed to the use of external tutors for intervention work. - Comprehensive continued review of the curriculum to ensure subject and class size viability.

 Keeping the staffing structure and level of resource continually under review to balance the needs of providing excellent quality learning and teaching and the financial resources available.
 This included taking a full review of the school's staffing structure during 2018 resulting in the rationalising of a number of posts from the structure and managing down staff numbers in certain areas of the school.
 This rationalisation continues to take place in the consideration of each vacancy as it becomes available, reviewing the grade and the job role.
 In addition to this, the school outsourced its catering provision through a successful tender process with the contract awarded to Caterlink.
-This contract came into force on 1st September 2020.
+This contract recently was rendered once again and has been awarded to ABM Limited and comes into force on 1st September 2023.